asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 ## <i class="fas fa-industry"></i> <span class="ml-1">Sectoral Analysis</span>
-### SIC Section
+### SIC Sections
 The graph illustrates company registrations in January 2021, January 2020 and January 2019 by industrial sector.
-We use 2-digit SIC levels (SIC divisions) and group into broader sectors (SIC sections).
+We use 2-digit SIC levels (ONS "divisions") and group into broader sectors (ONS "sections").
 We use the [ONS classification](https://onsdigital.github.io/dp-classification-tools/standard-industrial-classification/ONS_SIC_hierarchy_view.html) for divisions and sections.
 We present a selection of notable sectors.

 {{< chart data="sector" >}}